 Mixed with the sorcery, alchemy and occult antiquities are several nightmarish man-made monsters, resembling the freakshow oddities that have inhabited traveling carnivals and roadside attractions over the past couple of centuries.
 But there’s something about the luxurious way these taxidermy mistakes are presented that gives them a disturbing… uh, “authenticity.”

-Extra special thanks to Julieta Randall, a good friend and fellow fan of the macabre, who braved the dungeons of the Museo Lara to bring back many of the eerie images you see here!
+Extra special thanks to Miss Randall, a good friend and fellow fan of the macabre, who braved the dungeons of the Museo Lara to bring back many of the eerie images you see here!